melt-umn/Abella-AG-Interface/interface_/docs/reference.md

   all the subgoals manually.
 Note that a proof written with `clean` set to `on` will not be valid with `clean` set to `off` and vice versa.
-The main purpose of this option is to allow one to see which cases are being handled automatically.
+The main purpose of this option is to allow one to see which cases are being handled automatically, and thus it should generally be turned on to see what is happening and then turned off without actually solving the case oneself, especially when proofs are being saved.